 The ACN has pioneered the fusion of nutrition science and its translation to advance human health.
 As an ACCME accredited provider, the ACN offers educational activities to fill the gaps in current medical school curriculum and postgraduate training, enabling physicians and other healthcare providers access to high quality, evidence-based and clinically relevant continuing medical education (CME) activities in nutrition science.

 The ACN is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
-Since 1959, the ACN has held Annual Conferences designed to enhance knowledge of nutrition science and promote the application of such knowledge in clinical practice for the prevention and management of disease.
+Since 1959, the ACN has held Annual Summits designed to enhance knowledge of nutrition science and promote the application of such knowledge in clinical practice for the prevention and management of disease.

 The European Chapter of the ACN was established in November 2001 as a bridge to forge relationships and the exchange of ideas between American and European nutrition scientists and clinicians.
 The European Chapter has hosted esteemed scientific conferences on nutrition in many countries throughout Europe.